ko-sinus/ko-sinus.github.io/content/articles/2021-07-24-assistive-robotic-arm.md

 mainly because of its hardware simplicity (only passive components).
 Hardware simplicity enables efficient scalability and reproductibility at low cost, both essential for any open-source project.
 Huge thanks to Danish makers [DZL](http://blog.dzl.dk/), [Mads Hobye](http://www.hobye.dk/) and [Illutron](http://illutron.dk/) for their preliminary work on bringing Disney's research into the maker world.

 The final solution I designed consists of a `touch-activated mechanism which moves a linear actuator for arm positioning` (inspiration from [Lorelei's project](https://sites.google.com/site/ourkidscandoanything/)).
 You can find below an early stage (*not the final control design, I insist*) proof-of-concept using a long press to move the arm, and short-clicks to control directions. *The final control commands are much more simplified* since it only uses 2 types of input : `short-click` or `long press`.
-It goes up if one short click is detected before a long press, goes down is there is no short click before a long press.
+A long press input moves the arm, while a short-click input defines the direction : it goes up if one short click is detected before a long press, goes down is there is no short click before a long press.
 Unfortunately, I just happen not to have a more recent video.

 <iframe src="https://drive.google.com/file/d/1Cl-wryliRHkoRjxJLqVjsEyC7giJl1Dj/preview" width="560" height="315"></iframe>